RetepV/nTerm2-S/README.md

 <sub>Created the gerbers for v0.1 and sent out to JLPCB.
 Jeez, it's cheap.
 11 euro for 5 boards.
 Still had a bunch of warnings from the pins/vias of the USB-C connector and ESP32 footprints that I just could not resolve.
 Decided to take my chances, and JLCPCB accepted the gerbers and has actually already finished and posted the boards.
 So I expect the boards to be here in a few days.
 In the mean time, I've been doing some basic work and redesign for a version 2 of the nTerm2-S, with an SD card slot and psram, to make it more versatile (e.g. PC emulation).
 However, let's get this first version to work first, the objective is to have a terminal with software switchable null-modem.</sub>

 <sub>After my v0.1 boards arrived I built one up.
 I did it in stages, starting with the CP2102 and then the power (I use the CP2102 in bus-powered mode).
 After much cursing, I got the CP2012 straight on the pads and it looked good under the microscope.
 I then added the power supply components and the USB-C port.
 No ESD protection yet.
 Doublechecked everything 10 times under the microscope, got out an old cheap USB hub (better to blow up the hub than my Macbook's port) and plugged the nTerm in.
-And Windows detected the CP2102 immediately, installed the drivers, and... success #1 was there!
+And Windows detected the CP2102 immediately, installed the drivers, and... success #1 was there!</sub>

-I then added the ESP32.
+<sub>I then added the ESP32.
 Could update its firmware.
 Success #2!
 Soldered the video DAC and VGA port (and fixed the ESP32).
 Success #3: we have video!
 Then populated the keyboard and mouse circuits.
 Success #4!
 After playing some Space Invaders, I populated the MAX3232 and hardwired the Rx and Tx together to do a loopback test.
-And we had success #5!
+And we had success #5!</sub>

-Then the problems started.
+<sub>Then the problems started.
 After populating the relay circuits, I could not get them to switch.
 After lots of measuring and experimenting with an oscilloscope, I could only conclude that the ESP32 was simply not able to source enough power and all my calculations and experiments apparently had been wrong.
 So now I had to experiment with the board itself and found that all I could do was buffer the ESP32's GPIO with another transistor buffer.
 I.e. replace the BAT43 diode with a BC817 transistor.
 After fiddling with resistor values, I got it all working reliably in the end.
-But it needed a new board revision.
+But it needed a new board revision.</sub>

-Problems encountered and fixed:
+<sub>Problems encountered and fixed:</sub>

-1. The CP2102 was really hard to solder, even using hot air.
+<sub>1.
+The CP2102 was really hard to solder, even using hot air.
 I am looking into the FT231 as a much easier to solder alternative.
 But the FT231 seems to have more driver issues than the CP2102 (which has none, as far as I know).
 As an alternative, it might help to increase the size of the pads.
 2. The ESD protection diodes were much tinier than I thought.
 Looking at the PCB in Kicad, they didn't seem so small. :) So I should try to find larger diodes.
 3. I thought I had an ESP32 lying around, but it turned out that I only had one that was soldered to a breakout board.
 So I decided to desolder that, instead of wait for new ones to arrive.
 Well, that did not go too well.
 I ripped off one of the castellated pads, one which is used for hSync.
 So no video.
 But I a not defeated so easily, so I lifted the cap off the module, soldered a wire directly to the ESP32 chip and ran it to the HSYNC line.
 Win! .;) I could start some serious testing
 4. The relay circuits don't work.
 Had to redesign somewhat.